Welcome to ler’s documentation!

 - Gravitational waves

 Animation showing the propagation of gravitational waves from inspiraling binary black holes.
-Source : Jeffrey Bryant, Wolfram|Alpha, LLC.
+As the waves travel, they stretch and squeeze spacetime in their path.
+Source: Jeffrey Bryant, Wolfram | Alpha, LLC..

 - Lensing of gravitational waves